3drobotics/solodevguide/book/hardware-accessorybay.md

 Two voltage sources are supplied to the *Accessory Bay*:

 * VCC 5V (4.75V to 5.4V).
-* VCC Battery (14V to 16.8 V).
+* VCC Battery (12V to 16.8 V).

 *VCC 5V* should be used to power the USB device.
-This is current limited to 1.05A.
+The combined total current for both *VCC 5V* pins is limited to 1.05A (the combined current for both pins).
 <aside class="caution">
 The VCC 5V supply is also used as the backup supply for the Pixhawk.
 Attempting to draw more than the specified maximum current may drop the voltage, and could potentially cause a brownout.
 </aside>

 *VCC Battery* can be used as a high-power supply for accessory hardware.
-The current is limited to 1.1A (fuse: 1812L110/24DR) and the maximum power 18.5W.
+The combined total current for both *VCC Battery* pins is limited to 1.1A (fuse: 1812L110/24DR) and the maximum power 18.5W.